StreamElements/docs/src/content/docs/chatbot/modules/votekick.md

    !votekick TrollUser123
    ```

-2. Vote in an active votekick (using default keywords):
+2. Vote in an active votekick (using the keywords configured in the dashboard, for example):

    ```
    PogChamp